 When you are ready to buy, open houses can help you find homes on the market and make the right offer for you.
-Think about these tips when you are searching for your next home!
+Think about the following tips when you are searching for your next home!

-Most homes for sale these days have web listings which describe the house’s features including price, estimated monthly payment, number of square feet, number of bedrooms and bathrooms, lot size, age, and more.
+Most homes for sale these days have web listings that describe the house’s features, including price, estimated monthly payments, number of square feet, number of bedrooms and bathrooms, lot size, age, and more.
 Use these listings to identify open houses that make sense for you to visit.

 2. Make a good impression on the seller’s agent

 Open houses are often run by real estate agents who represent the seller.
-These agents usually help the seller choose whose offer to accept.
+These agents usually help the seller choose which offer to accept.
 Making a good impression can help persuade the agent to recommend yours.
-So be reasonably well dressed, well organized, well informed, and serious.
+Be reasonably well dressed, well organized, well informed, and serious about your purchase.

 3. Ask the agent questions

-Open houses are an opportunity to ask why the homeowner is selling, how long the home has been on the market, about repairs and upgrades , about the neighborhood and schools, and more.
-These questions can also show you are a serious buyer.
+Open houses are an opportunity to ask why the homeowner is selling, how long the home has been on the market, about repairs and upgrades, about the neighborhood and schools, and more.
+These questions can also show that you are a serious buyer.

 4. Don’t answer the agent’s questions

 Remember, the agent at open houses usually represents the seller and the seller’s interests.
-You don’t want to give the agent information that could be useful during negotiations later such as the price you are willing to pay for a home and when you want to buy.
-Be polite but vague with your answers.
-When you love a home, keep a straight face and keep this information to yourself.
+You don’t want to give the agent information that could be useful during negotiations later, such as the price you are willing to pay for a home and when you want to buy.
+Be polite, but vague, with your answers.
+When you love a home, it might be a good idea to keep that information to yourself.

 5. Ask to see the property tax and disclosures documents